 Since then I’ve published three books: Nobody’s Poodle, a novella narrated by an abandoned dog (included in the Guardian’s Top 50 Readers’ recommended self-published authors); Somebody’s Doodle, a canine cozy mystery (highly commended in the 2020 Page Turner Awards); and Too Close to the Wind, a travel adventure, philosophical thriller, and the world’s first windsurfing novel.

-Early drafts of the opening chapters were long-listed for the Bridport, Yeovil, and Cinnamon Press Novel Prizes, chosen as “notable” in the Gutsy Chapter One Prize, won an Honorable Mention in the Writers of the Future Contest, and received encouraging reviews from my ACR (advanced copy) readers.
+The Rhythm of Time has been long-listed for the Bridport, Yeovil, and Cinnamon Press Novel Prizes, chosen as “notable” in the Gutsy Chapter One Prize, was a finalist in the 2025 Page Turner Awards, and received encouraging reviews from my ACR (advanced copy) readers.

 I’m very fortunate to “live my dream” (to use the jargon of reality TV), here in las Islas Afortunadas (the “Fortunate Islands”, as the Canaries are called).
 Stories, characters, ideas and words are my obsession, and my motto is: Keep Scribbling—and write the story only YOU can write.